sheisgracious/Color-Changing-Clock/README.md

 # Color Changing Clock
-A simple color-changing clock app built using Python and Tkinter.
+A simple color-changing clock app built using Python and Tkinter for practice.
 The clock displays the current time in pink and changes its color to red every 5 seconds.

 ## Usage
 - Run the script `main.py` to start the clock.